GoogleCloudPlatform/cloud-data-quality/docs/submit-clouddq-as-dataproc-job.md

 Note that we will use the [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account) `[project-number]-compute@developer.gserviceaccount.com` for the Dataproc VM in this example.

-To use a custom service account, follow the instructrions at: https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/service-accounts#creating_a_cluster_with_a_user-managed_vm_service_account.
-Ensure the custom service account has at minimum IAM permissions 1) `roles/storage.objectAdmin` over the GCS Bucket `` that will be used to stage the CloudDQ configs and executables and 2) `roles/bigquery.dataEditor` over the GCP BigQuery Dataset in the environment variable `CLOUDDQ_BIGQUERY_DATASET` that will be managed by CloudDQ
+To use a custom service account, follow the instructions [here](https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/service-accounts#creating_a_cluster_with_a_user-managed_vm_service_account).
+Ensure the custom service account has at minimum IAM permissions 1) `roles/storage.objectAdmin` over the GCS Bucket `$GCS_BUCKET_NAME` that will be used to stage the CloudDQ configs and executables and 2) `roles/bigquery.dataEditor` over the GCP BigQuery Dataset in the environment variable `CLOUDDQ_BIGQUERY_DATASET` that will be managed by CloudDQ

 Now we will set the default project ID used by `gcloud`:
 ```